vbrednikov/infra/README.md

 Make sure that reddit-app is reachable via http://reddit-ip:9292.

-> **WARNING** Do not forget to cleanup the instance, image and firewall rules after experiments.
+> **WARNING** Do not forget to manually delete the instance, image and firewall rules after experiments.
+It costs money to store and especially run it.

 ## Packer - separate images

-In this variant MongoDB and Reddit-app are deployed on separate instances that should be deployed from packer-baked images reddit-mongodb-base and reddit-app-base.
-There are two similat configurations in terraform folder: prod and stage, with the same logic (except firewall) and different access configuration (in theory).
+In this variant MongoDB and Reddit-app are deployed on separate instances that should be deployed from packer-baked images of families **reddit-mongodb-base** and **reddit-app-base**.

-For production, firewall allow connections to tcp:22 (ssh) only from the IP (should be specified explicitly as `--var source_ranges="8.8.4.4/32") or in `terraform.tfvarsz.
-For staging, all connections to ssh are allowed.

-Make sure to run "terraform init" in each environment folder.

 ### Baking the images